dolphindb/api-json/README.md

-## DolphinDB Web Api
+## DolphinDB Web API

-DolphinDB Web API is an API that programs can access server through url(http://Ip:Port) by posting data in JSON format, which can make the server to run the specified script code and return the result in JSON format.
+DolphinDB Web API is an API that programs can access DolphinDB server through url (http://IP:port) by posting data in JSON format, which instructs the server to run the specified script and return the result in JSON format.

-### Applicable scenarios

-Any programming language that supports:
-(1) submitting data to a specified url via the http protocol;
+Any programming language that supports submitting data to a specified url via the http protocol and parsing JSON formatted packets can use DolphinDB web API:
-(2) parsing json formatted packets;

-### Get it started
+### Examples

 #### Return as an object

-Here we simply let the server do a 1+2=3 operation.
-Just organize a json packet like the javascript below and post the packet to the datanode url, such as http://localhost:8848.
+We conduct 1+2=3 in DolphinDB server.
+Organize a JSON packet like the JavaScript below and post the packet to the url of a data node, such as "http://localhost:8848".

-> * javascript
+> * JavaScript
 ``` javascript
 var paramJson = {...}
 var option = {